-He's finally back home and recovering but the difficulties and worries that his family faced while he was in the hospital during the pandemic is a heart-wrenching story that must be told.
+He's finally back home and recovering but the difficulties and worries that his family faced while he was in the hospital during the pandemic is a heart-wrenching story that must be told

-The 85-year-old West Knoxvillian by in Parkwest Medical Center several weeks ago, awaiting surgery for his broken his.
-Mestly deaf and confused.
-Franklin Davis Wills was alone and could have no visitors because of hospital policy due to the cononavirus pandemic.
-One of his dualshters.
-Minay Shorthim," she told The Focus.
-With the help and advice of Knox County Commissioner Charles Busler she was
+The 85-year-old West Knoxvillian lay in Parkwest Medical Center several weeks ago awaiting surgery for his broken hip.
+Mostly deaf and confused.
+Franklin Davis Wills was alone and could have no visitors because of hospital policy due to the coronavirus pandemic.

 One of his daughters, Missy Shorter, was panicked and concerned about her 77-year-old mother wanting to be with Wills during the ordeal.
-Missy and her husband, Mike, began
+Missy and her husband, Mike, began a frustrating effort to see her father.